 - The minimum grade for courses acceptable for credit toward the French major is B-

 Inquiries of a general nature can first be directed to the Undergraduate Assistant, Cal Hile.
 Students who wish to major in either French Literature or French Cultural Studies are advised to consult with the Director of Undergraduate Studies, Professor Cary Howie, who will take into account the student’s interest, preparation, and career goals.
 The Director of Undergraduate Studies will assign the student to an adviser.
-Professor Howie’s office hours are Wednesdays, 3:00-5:00, and by appointment.
+Professor Howie’s office hours are Tuesdays, 3:00-5:00, and by appointment.

 Forms and guidelines for the major and minor are available on the door of Cary Howie’s office at 323B Morrill Hall.

 Please refer to the French section within the Romance Studies course offerings for detailed descriptions about the courses we offer.
 Note that bracketed courses are not being taught this academic year.

 To minor in French, you need to do two things:

 1. Prove your language proficiency by taking a placement exam or a 2000-level course in French.

 2. Take four French and/or Francophone literature and culture courses.
 Only one of these courses may be graded S/U. Up to two courses from abroad may be counted toward the French minor.
 Students are encouraged to take FREN 2210 ( Reading, Looking, Thinking), or FREN 2270 (Versions of Versailles) as one of their four courses.

 Note: literature and culture courses currently include most courses at the 3000-level and above in Romance Studies (with the exception of 3000-level language courses; please see the Director of Undergraduate Studies if you have questions about what constitutes a language course) as well as FREN 2210 and FREN 2270.
 Other departments’ numbering systems are such that 2000-level courses in History, Government, etc. may be applicable toward the French minor.